All it takes is a dollar and a dream.

 Yotta Savings is a new FDIC-insured online savings account that aims to satisfy your gambling itch while encouraging you to save money, a wise move financially.

 They pay slightly less in interest, however, you have the chance to win up to $10,000,000 in weekly lottery-esque pools.

 For every $25 you deposit, you earn 1 ticket.
 Each ticket could win big.

-Unlike the traditional lottery, there is no possible way to lose money with Yotta Savings.
-There is only the chance of winning big, or potentially winning a smaller prize.
+Unlike the traditional lottery, there is no possible way to lose money with the Yotta Savings app.
+There is only the chance of winning big or potentially winning a smaller prize.
 Here's our full review of Yotta Savings.

 Use referral code RYAN for 100 bonus tickets!

 Meanwhile, with all this cash being wasted on lottery tickets, Americans are failing when it comes to ensuring their future financial safety.

 That includes a lack of savings and in most cases, hardly any money stashed away for retirement.